Haran71/DDL_Judicial_Data_Analysis/README.md

 1.West Bengal, Gujarat and the other states that were seen to be above or close to the national average in both No of cases and average time taken to handle cases are the places where resources are needed to help with the judicial system.
 These states also might be a startng to point to begin the implementation of a legal AI system to help augment the judicial process

-2.The infusion of female judges into the judciary seems to have a positive effect on the time taken to decide a case.
+2.The infusion of female judges into the judiciary seems to have a positive effect on the time taken to decide a case.
 While it is clearly not the only factor at play, understanding this correlation may help in improving the judicial syatem in India.

 ###### Analysis-3
 In the third analysis notebook, the correlation between the time taken to and the gender of the both the judge and the defendant is analyzed.
 Furtherore, the analysis also dives into both Male and Female judges, and the tinme they take to conclude cases with defendants of both gender.